 I’m very interested to learn from her because of the topic points.
 If you’d like to know how to help your child in the Chinese language as well, here are details of the talk.

 Ticketing: $58/$78/$98.
 You may purchase your tickets from Sistic here or direct from Rediffusion by calling 62883321 to save booking fees.

 You can also look out for more updates and information on her Facebook page here.

-Disclosure: I am gifted with a ticket to attend the talk and learn but all opinions are my own.
+Disclosure: I was gifted with a ticket to attend the talk and learn but all opinions are my own.